dapphub/ds-proxy/README.md

 [ds-auth](https://dapp.tools/dappsys/ds-auth.html).
 In this manner as long as the proxy is not compromised, the internal system is protected from outsider access.
-Should the owner of the internal calls ever need to be changed, this is as simple as updating the owner of `ds-proxy` rather than manualy updating each individual internal function call, making it much more secure and adaptable.
+Should the owner of the internal calls ever need to be changed, this is as simple as updating the owner of `ds-proxy` rather than manually updating each individual internal function call, making it much more secure and adaptable.

 #### 2. Execute a sequence of actions atomically